danielsobrado/CCDAK-Exam-Questions/CLI/Questions1.md

 The `kafka-console-consumer` automatically generates a unique consumer group name for each instance of the tool that is run without a specified group.
 The generated group name typically follows a pattern like `console-consumer-<random-string>`, where `<random-string>` is a randomly generated string to ensure uniqueness.

-By creating a new consumer group for each instance, the `kafka-console-consumer` ensures that multiple instances of the tool can consume messages independently from the same topic without interfering with each other's offsets or causing rebalances.
+- B. creating a new consumer group for each instance, the `kafka-console-consumer` ensures that multiple instances of the tool can consume messages independently from the same topic without interfering with each other's offsets or causing rebalances.

 Statement A is incorrect because the tool does not join a random existing consumer group.
 It creates a new group with a generated name.